 ASU Main.
-The faculty in the Hugh Downs School of Human Communication offer the B.A. and B.S. degrees in

-Baccalaureate Degrees and Majors Offered Through the College of Extended Education

-Communication through the College of Extended Education's Evening Degree Program.
+The faculty in the Hugh Downs School of Human Communication offer the B.A. and B.S. degrees in Communication through the College of Extended Education's Evening Degree Program.
 For more information, call 480/965-5095.

 Graduate Degrees